 A dependent's insurance terminates when the employee's insurance terminates or when the dependent is no longer considered eligible.

-Temporary Layoff - All coverage except for Long-Term Disability will be continued for up to four months.
+Temporary Layoff: All coverage except Long-Term Disability will be continued for up to 4 months.

-Permanent Layoff - All coverage terminate on the last date of employment.
+Permanent Layoff: All coverage terminates on the last day of employment.

-Leave of Absence - Any employee on a full or partial approved leave of absence continues benefits for up to one year.
+Leave of Absence: Any employee in a full or partial approved leave of absence continues benefits for up to one year.

-Total Disability - All coverage except life insurance terminate at the earliest of the following, measured from the date of disability:
+Total Disability: All coverage except life insurance terminates at the earliest of the following measured from the date of disability,

-when the employee becomes eligible for Medicare or Ohio Retirement System benefits,
+- When the employee becomes eligible for Medicare or Ohio Retirement Systems benefits

-Surviving Spouse and Insured Dependents of Deceased Active Employees - All group benefits terminate on the last day of the second month following the month of death.
-For example, if an employee dies on March 2, benefits for dependents will terminate on May 31.
+Surviving Spouse and Insured Dependents of Deceased Active Employees: All group benefits terminate on the last day of the second month following the month of death.
+For example, if an employees dies on March 2, benefits for dependents will terminate on May 31.

 Arrangements may be made for continuation of coverage for the employee or eligible dependents under COBRA.